Camville History, Family Crest & Coats of Arms

 Early Notables of the Camville family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Camville Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Camville Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Camville family to the New World and Oceana
+Migration of the Camville family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..